conduktor/conduktor-docs/docs/guides/conduktor-concepts/index.md

 description: Learn Conduktor terminology
 ---

-For an alphabetical list of all our terminology, [check out the Conduktor glossary](./glossary).
+For an alphabetical list of all our terminology, [check out Conduktor glossary](/glossary).

 ### Gateway

 When working with <GlossaryTerm>Apache Kafka</GlossaryTerm>, you'll need to configure various broker settings.
 When working with Apache Kafka, you'll need to configure various <GlossaryTerm>broker</GlossaryTerm> settings.

 Conduktor Gateway is deployed between your client applications and existing Kafka clusters.
 As it's Kafka protocol compliant, there are minimal adjustments required for clients other than pointing to a new bootstrap server.